Zangief: Live-action

 Zangief appears in almost every Street Fighter movie adaptation to date, save for Street Fighter: The Legend of Chun-Li.

+Dutch bodybuilder and actor Olivier Richters will be portraying Zangief in the upcoming reboot.

+Animation

 In Street Fighter II: The Animated Movie, Zangief appears very briefly during a brutal battle against Blanka to entertain an audience of crime bosses, where he is electrocuted by him, though his fate afterwards is unknown.

 In Street Fighter II V, he is a henchman for Shadaloo, and sent by M. Bison to capture Ryu, whom he had seen displaying talents of Hadou on a beach earlier.
 Ryu resists, and they fight for a while until Zangief manages to knock him out.
 As they are leaving, Zangief spots Guile watching them from afar, and later on, while Guile and Nash are infiltrating Bison's base, Zangief corners Guile with the intention of killing him under Bison's orders.
 Guile and Zangief fight until Guile manages to knock Zangief out with a severe blow to the head.
 He is not seen again after for the rest of the anime, leaving his fate unknown when the base is destroyed after Ryu and Ken defeat Bison.

 In Street Fighter Alpha: The Animation, he appears as a competitor in a fighting tournament.
 He fights Shun, Ryu's alleged little brother, and begins to ruthlessly beat the boy until Ryu intervenes and battles Zangief.
 Zangief appears to have the upper hand, but Ryu, in his rage, almost gives in to the Dark Hadō and fires a lethal dark Hadōken which narrowly misses Zangief but causes the building to collapse.
 Zangief, stunned by Ryu's power, subsequently falls through the crumbling floor.